jasonamey/baruch/README.md

 My teaching and research interests include:
 - Information & AI Literacy
 - Business research strategies
-- Python and data analysis in library instruction
+- Programming and data analysis in library instruction
 - The intersection of information technology and higher education

 ---